brianbraatz/brianbraatz.github.io/content/post/Articles/NEW/preemptive_8051_os.md

 ---
-title: How to write a Preemptive multi-threaded OS in 8051 Assembly Language
+title: Write a Preemptive multi-threaded OS in 8051 Assembly Language
 description: For fun and profit...
 slug: multi-threaded-os-in-8051-assembly-language
 date: 2023-03-04